GerritCodeReview/homepage/pages/design-docs/revert-submit/solution-Gal.md

 ## <a id="implementation-plan"> Implementation Plan

+### Add necessary functionality to the original "Revert" endpoint

+It is useful for the implementation of the new REST endpoint to add some features to the original "Revert" endpoint.
+Those features will be added:

+1. Ability to choose the parent commit of the commit that is being reverted (by passing the SHA1 of the parent commit).

+2. Ability to choose a topic name for the reverted commit, rather than take the same topic as the parent's commit.

 ### Implement a UIAction to show a "Revert all" button

 Implement a UIAction to show a "Revert Submission" button.
 The action will